savelichalex/secure-config-manager/README.md

 }
 ```

-Another one step, now go to `Build Phases` in your project and add `Run Script` twice.
-One place right before
+Next step.
+Now go to `Build Phases` in your project and add `Run Script` twice.
+Place first right before
-`Compile Sources`, another one at the end.
+`Compile Sources`, place second at the end.
 First phase should contain row `scm -pre`.
 Second - `scm -post`.

 That's all.
 Now you can easily use secret configs!

 # Afterword

-secret-config-manager is on early stages, any issues reports and PR are wellcome!
+secret-config-manager is on early stages, any issue reports and PR are wellcome!

 # Roadmap
 * generate code for obective-c